 Past Events

 ARCS® Foundation Utah sponsors six to eight events each year that reflect members’ interests in lifelong learning.
 Activities are often held at research sites, and members frequently are invited on tours that are not available to the general public.
 In addition, we attend relevant public lectures as a group and hold social gatherings.
-Here is a closer look at some of our activities.
+See details of our recent events here.
+Below is a closer look at some of our older activities.

 2009-2010 2010-2011 2011-2013 2013-2014